 Canceling eBay Sales

-Canceling an eBay sale is actually an eBay no-no unless the buyer requests it.
-A buyer may change his mind and if that is the case, it is perfectly acceptable to cancel the sale.
-But, if the item is damaged or out of stock and the seller must cancel because he can't ship the item, the cancellation counts against the seller.
-Sellers should always be informed of what actions cause "transaction defects" because defects can lead to selling limits, suspension, or permanent removal of an eBay account.
+But if an item is damaged or out of stock and a seller must cancel because he can't ship the item, the cancellation counts against the seller.
+Sellers always should be informed of what actions cause "transaction defects" because defects can lead to selling limits, suspension, or permanent removal of an eBay account.

-Go to My eBay > Sold and locate the item.
+- Go to My eBay, then click on Sold and locate the item.

-Some sellers use the Block Buyer feature a little too liberally.
-Remember, a person out there wants to give you money for an item, so use discretion when blocking them.
-Sometimes buyers ask weird or unusual questions, but that really isn't a good reason to block them.
-Once blocked, the person can't buy anything from you ever, unless you remove the block.
+Be cautious about using the "block buyer" feature as a seller.
+Sometimes buyers ask weird or unusual questions, but that isn't a good reason to block them.
+Once blocked, people can't buy anything from you ever, unless you remove the block.

-- Threatening or offensive messages from the buyer (report them to eBay)
+- Threatening or offensive messages from a buyer (report them to eBay)

 - Poor feedback score

 Before blocking another buyer, canceling a bid, or canceling a sale, think through all of your options.
 Don't make a snap decision and do something rash that could cost you a sale now or in the future.
 Take some time and think about it.
-You have done all the work to get a buyer to your listing -- don't be too quick to turn a buyer away.
+You have done all the work to get buyers to your listing, so don't be too quick to turn them away.